Blantheon/LockPy/README.md

 - ✅ Generate strong passwords with a minimum entropy requirement

+- ✅ Check password status on HaveibeenpawnedAPI

 - ✅ User-friendly command-line interface (CLI)

-- ✅ Lightweight and fast

-- ✅ Open-source and customizable

 ### Future Features

 I'm actively working on improving this project.
 Here are some planned features:

-- 🔒 Secure password storage with encryption

-- 🔑 Integration with KeepPassXC

 - 🛠️ Password strength analysis

-- 📲 Check password status on HaveibeenpawnedAPI

 - 🔄 Auto-fill and retrieval functionality

+- 🔑 Integration with KeepPassXC

+- 🔒 Secure password storage with encryption

 #### Installation